-Yes- as part of our Cross Over dives you learn to dive in a drysuit - a must have for the bracing (but refreshing) Scottish waters.
+Yes- as part of our new member "check-out" trips you will be given a drysuit lesson - a must have for the bracing (but refreshing) Scottish waters.

 I'm a qualified diver, but not with BSAC, can I join?

 Of course!
-All qualified PADI and others become BSAC divers for just the cost of a day trip to complete your qualifying Cross-Over dive.
+All qualified PADI and others become BSAC divers for just the cost of a day trip to complete your qualifying "check-out" dive.

 Can you even see anything?

 Visibility varies of course, but can be just as good as tropical waters (no, really!).
 Having seen two world wars, and having such a strong maritime history, the Scottish coastline has had many wrecks over the years and we are lucky enough to be able to dive some of the world's greatest wrecks (e.g. Scapa Flow, Sound of Mull), which people travel from all over the globe to dive for good reason, they are simply breath-taking and unique wrecks.

 Is it cold?

 Well it'll always be above 0 degrees... so there's that.
 But no really the temperature is never an issue.
 You'll always have the right kit to keep you warm, and it's definitely worth the occasional numb fingers.
 Plus the things you'll be seeing are so interesting you'll hardly notice the cold. (photo is definitely and exception)